cisco-docs/ltrxar-3100-aci/docs/templates/ndo/schema/endpoint_group.md

 ### Examples

-Example-1: Here is an example of an Endpoint Group(EPG) named `Database_VMM` under the `OnPrem` Tenant/Schema and the `Prod_VMM` application profile.
+Example-1: Here is an example of an Endpoint Group(EPG) named `Database_VMM` under the `OnPrem` Tenant/Schema and the `PROD_VMM` application profile.
 Two contracts, `database_access_contract` and `web_traffic_contract` are provided and consumed to facilitate communication with other EPGs.
 The contracts are defined in the `Site_A` template.
 Further details on the contracts are explained in the contract section.

 The subnets are defined with the scope set to `private`, and the no_default_gateway flag is set to `true`, indicating that the gateway is managed either at the Bridge Domain level or externally.